cqtan/Laravel-Crud-Sandbox/readme.md

 " **'default' => 'pgsql',** " to " **'default' => 'mysql',** ".

 Below you will find the configurations and workflow that this project has partaken as well as links to the guides I have followed to achieve certain tasks.
+Most of the words written in **bold** are either commands to be written in the CLI, code snippets or file paths.

 ## Setting up the environment: